mithril-security/blindbox/docs/docs/concepts/Trusted_Execution_Environments.md

 **The isolation or separation between the two environments is the same as that of two different users’ EC2 instances**.
 The host cannot read or access the data in the enclave and vice versa.
 Any communication between the host and enclave is done through a **VSOCK**.

-!!! note "Advantages of the virtualization approach"
+!!! important "Advantages of the virtualization approach"

 	<font size="3">
 	One benefit of pursuing this virtualization approach compared to a memory encryption approach is that **the host instance has absolutely no visibility over the enclave’s memory whatsoever**.
 This memory simply doesn’t exist from the host's perspective.
 This means the host cannot attempt to gain any information about the enclave through side-channel attacks, monitoring what memory is in use or any access patterns, etc.